 Is this you?

-Built for accountable delivery leads.
+Built for accountable project delivery leads.

 The Principal